akrizs/hf_workspace/README.md

 # HuggingFace Workspace

-Welcome to the Agents Course workspace.
+Welcome to your local huggingface workspace.
 This repository is configured with a development container (devcontainer) that helps standardize the development environment and streamline onboarding.

 ## Devcontainer